 • Removing paying for freeholder costs from leaseholders who want to exercise their right to enfranchise.
 Each party will now pay their own costs.

-• Scraping the presumption for leaseholders to pay landlords’ legal costs when challenging poor practice.
+• Scrapping the presumption for leaseholders to pay landlords’ legal costs when challenging poor practice.

 • Setting a maximum time and fee for the provision of home buying and selling information.